Skylarrji/snapbird/README.md

 Have you ever spotted a bird and wished you could identify it with just a click?
 SnapBird makes it possible!
 This app allows users to upload photos of birds, identify them instantly, and explore a gallery of past identifications—all in an intuitive and user-friendly interface.

 # Features 🖋️
-- **Bird Image Classification System:** Easily upload photos of birds directly from your device and recieve instant identification of the bird's common name from a powerful AI model.
+- **Bird Image Classification System:** Easily upload photos of birds directly from your device and receive instant identification of the bird's common name from a powerful AI model
 - **Bird Gallery:** Keep track of all the birds and their corresponding species you've identified in the past, stored in a MongoDB database
 - **Interface:** A clean, responsive, and user-friendly interface designed for seamless interaction on both mobile and desktop platforms.
 The interface is optimized for quick access to all features, making bird identification fun and effortless